 What is the penalty?

 Cartel agreements and other kinds of agreements which restrict competition between companies are prohibited because they can lead to higher prices and fewer choices for consumers.
-Therefore, companies involved in such anti-competitive agreements can be punished with multi-million-kroner fines.
-Natural persons can also be punished with fines and imprisonment.
+Therefore, companies involved in such anti-competitive agreements can be sanctioned with multi-million-kroner fines.
+Natural persons can also be sanctioned with fines and imprisonment.

 Cartel agreements constitute serious economic crime

-It is not only the company that can be punished.
-Executives and board members may also be punished with fines of up to several hundred thousand kroner.
-In addition, persons who enter into cartel agreements or seek to initiate or otherwise contribute to a cartel agreement are also punishable by imprisonment.
-In serious cases, cartel agreements are punishable by 1½ years of imprisonment.
+It is not only the company that can be sanctioned.
+Executives and board members may also be sanctioned with fines of up to several hundred thousand kroner.
+In addition, persons who enter into cartel agreements or seek to initiate or otherwise contribute to a cartel agreement can also be sanctioned with imprisonment.
+In serious cases, cartel agreements are sanctionable by 1½ years of imprisonment.
 In the case of particularly aggravating circumstances, the penalty may rise to 6 years of imprisonment.

 Other kinds of infringement of the Danish Competition Act

-Cartel agreements are not the only crime punishable under the Danish Competition Act.
-Other kinds of infringements of the Act, such as resale price maintenance or abuse of a dominant position, are also punishable by large fines for the company and its executives and board members.
+Cartel agreements are not the only crime sanctioned under the Danish Competition Act.
+Other kinds of infringements of the Act, such as resale price maintenance or abuse of a dominant position, can also be sanctioned by large fines for the company and its executives and board members.